EXPLAINER: Driver in Texas crash was 13; is that legal?

 Further, teenage boys are one of “the most dangerous segments” of the driving population across the country, said Cathy Chase, president of the Washington, D.C.-based Advocates for Highway and Auto Safety.

-“This is a worst case scenario, on top of a worst case scenario, on top of a worst case scenario,” Chase said.
+“This is a worst-case scenario, on top of a worst-case scenario, on top of a worst-case scenario,” Chase said.

 Johnson reported from Seattle.
 AP writers Jake Bleiberg in Dallas and Cedar Attanasio in Hobbs, New Mexico, contributed.